Probabilistic exact universal quantum circuits for transforming unitary operations: Introduction

-This paper is focused in designing universal quantum circuits which are not designed exclusivelly for a particular class of input-operations but attain the desired transformation for any $d$-dimensional unitary opeartion, even if its description is not known.
-In parcitular, we focus on probabilistic heralded transformations between multiple uses of reversible operations.
-More prescisely, we consider circuits which make use of a quantum measurement with an output associated with success and, when the success outcome is obtained, the transformation is implemented perfectly. { We consider three classes of quantum protocols: parallell circuits, where the input-operations can be performed simultaneously, adaptive circuits where the input-operations may be used sequentially, and general protocols which may not be realiseble by quantum circuits but are consistent with quantum theory when the use of the input-operations may be performed in an indefinite causal order \cite{chiribella09,oreshkov11,araujo14}.
+This paper is focused on designing universal quantum circuits which are not exclusively tailored for a particular class of input-operations.
+That is, it should attain the desired transformation for any $d$-dimensional unitary operation even if its description is not known.
+In particular, we focus on probabilistic heralded transformations between multiple uses of reversible operations.
+In particular, we focus on probabilistic heralded transformations between multiple uses of reversible operations.
+More precisely, we consider circuits which make use of a quantum measurement with an output associated with success and, when the success outcome is obtained, the transformation is implemented perfectly. { We consider three classes of quantum protocols: parallel circuits, where the input-operations can be performed simultaneously, adaptive circuits where the input-operations may be used sequentially, and general protocols which may not be realisable by quantum circuits but are consistent with quantum theory when the use of the input-operations may be performed in an indefinite causal order \cite{chiribella09,oreshkov11,araujo14}.
 We present a systematic approach based on semidefinite programming that allows us to analyse transformations which is linear on quantum operations.
 We then analyse in details three particular transformations, unitary transposition, unitary complex conjugation, and unitary inversion.}